 The latest musings of Spanish Fry

 As there really isn’t too much going on in the world of Arsenal at the moment, I thought that I’d turn my attention to the Champions League Final rematch between AC Milan and Liverpool.
+You can buy your Champions League final tickets here.
 Many Liverpool fans will be hoping that the heart their team showed in winning the 2005 final – after being 3-0 down at half-time the same opponent – will see them come away with victory over Milan again in Athens.
 If this is the case then I think they are in for a rude shock on Wednesday night.

 The reason – they are facing AC Milan at a time when the Rossoneri’s star man, Kaka, is currently in the best form of his career.
 It would appear Rafa Benitez will be starting Argentine Javier Mascherano with the intention of stifling Kaka’s influence in much the same way that Gennaro Gattuso was used to mark Cristiano Ronaldo in Milan’s semi-final against Manchester United.
 Whilst this might look a good idea on paper the truth is that at this point in time, much like Ronaldinho in last season’s Champions League tournament and unlike Ronaldo in the semi-final – Kaka is currently unstoppable.
 His endless movement has been too difficult to handle for any of Milan’s previous opponents and I just can’t see that changing against Liverpool – even if Mascherano is given a marking role.